Jebinesh/AngularPractice/README.md

 Types of pipes

-DatePipe: Formats a date value.
+1.DatePipe: Formats a date value.
-UpperCasePipe: Transforms text to uppercase.
+2.UpperCasePipe: Transforms text to uppercase.
-LowerCasePipe: Transforms text to lowercase.
+3.LowerCasePipe: Transforms text to lowercase.
-CurrencyPipe: Transforms a number to the currency string.
+4.CurrencyPipe: Transforms a number to the currency string.
-PercentPipe: Transforms a number to the percentage string.
+5.PercentPipe: Transforms a number to the percentage string.